 First Visit

 The process starts with a consultation with Dr. Chandy.
 He’ll carefully examine your mouth and teeth.
 This exam may include taking X-rays and possibly 3D imaging of your jawbone.
-The purpose of this step is to assess the condition of your jawbone, as dental implants need a stable foundation.
-Dr. Chandy will use this information to create your personalized treatment plan.
+The purpose of this step is to assess the condition of your jawbone.
+Dr. Chandy will use this information to determine if you need pre-treatments and to create your personalized treatment plan.

 Implant Placement